Free COVID-19 testing being offered at Boise Airport, Ten Mile Crossing

 BOISE, Idaho — Crush the Curve Idaho is partnering with Central District Health and the State of Idaho to provide free COVID-19 tests at two locations - one in Meridian near the Ten Mile interchange and the other at the Boise Airport.

+With touchless technology from start to finish, getting a COVID-19 test is seamless.

+"We hand you the swab, tell you what to do, say 'Oops, no, a little bit higher than that, we want a good eye water', and we talk you through that," Upson said.
+"Then you put it face down in the tube we are holding, screw the lid on and it goes off to the lab."

-The tests will be available through the end of 2020 for individuals who have been exposed to COVID-19 or might be experiencing symptom of the virus.
+The tests will be available through the end of 2020 for individuals who have been exposed to COVID-19 or might be experiencing symptoms of the virus.

 There two testing sites: